The Laureate Society

 The Walter Society

 The Walter Society, established in 2004, is named after the late Judge John Walter '53 and Patricia Lutz Walter '57, an alumni couple whose support of the Valley over the years has been exemplary, and who have embodied the spirit that is LVC.
 Five or more years of consecutive support of LVC qualifies alumni and friends of the College to be members of the Walter Society.
-Alumni can also qualify for membership by making at least one gift in every year after graduation.
+Recent graduates also qualify for membership by making a gift every year after graduation until their 5th reunion.

-Benefits of Membership: Walter Society members receive recognition in the Honor Roll of Donors, an LVC gift, and free admission to on-campus athletic events.
+Benefits of Membership: Walter Society members receive recognition in the Honor Roll of Donors and a Walter Society gift.

 The Honors Society